 One thing that is consistent across all of these programs is that their primary goal isn’t to maximize the amount of money raised.
 Instead, it’s to encourage annual support – regardless of gift size – and to celebrate one of the most valuable things of all… loyalty.

 Want to learn more?
-CLICK HERE for AGN’s Webinar on Gift Clubs and Societies.
+CLICK HERE for AGN’s Webinar on Donor Loyalty Programs.